letoram/arcan/src/a12/net/HACKING.md

 construction of that.

 All of these could partially be adressed through modifications to the HELLO command.
+All cryptography setup comes through the HELLO command or the REKEY command.

-A detail though is that the client cannot do very much until the preroll stage of the server-end has completed.
-This is a forced round-trip that masks some of the cryptographic ones - the video buffers that could have been compressed and sent in advance needs details from the WM on the other side to have the correct contents.
+A detail though is that the client cannot do very much until the preroll stage of the server-end has completed (SHMIF terminology, initial burst of WM/server side state needed to produce correct contents).
+This is a forced round-trip that masks the 1-round x25519 one.

 ## Commands